New Moon on

 New lunation 123 / 1076

-At 12:02 on this date the Moon completes the old and enters a new synodic month with lunation 123 of Meeus index or 1076 from Brown series.
+At 12:02 on this date the Moon completes the old and enters a new synodic month with lunation 123 of Meeus index or lunation 1076 from Brown series.

 Synodic month length 29.8 days

 The length of the lunation is 29 days, 19 hours and 9 minutes.
 This is the year's longest synodic month of 2009.
 It is 31 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 Lunation length longer than mean